chriscab83/CarND-Vehicle-Detection/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

+The code for my project can be found in this [jupyter notebook](https://github.com/chriscab83/CarND-Vehicle-Detection/blob/master/vehicle-detection.ipynb).

 ---
 ### Writeup / README